How Comfy are your beans?

 2. Store it at room temperature.
 Coffee likes stability when it comes to temperature.

-Maybe not scientific, but hopefully it helps.
+We didn't dig into all the science behind these tips (and trust us, it exists), but hopefully it helps you with the essentials!
 After all, why pay good money for good coffee, only to potentially ruin it by improper storage?